IVenzon/cse15l-lab-reports/Lab-Reports/week-5-lab-report-3.md

 Here we see that there are 20 files in total that contain the word "vista", 10 being the ones we found within `/berlitz1` from our original search, and an additional 10 files which were within `/berlitz2`.

 The `-r` command is also very useful in combination with other commands.
+Here, the `-i` and `-l` commands are used in conjunction with `r` to find all of the files which contain some variation of the word "simply" within `./written_2/non-fiction`.

 ```
 grep -r -i -l "SIMPLY" written_2/non-fiction/